Accords-Library/accords-library.com/README.md

 - Multilingual

+  - Users are given a list of supported languages.
+The first language in this list is the primary language (the language of the UI), the others are fallback languages.
+The others are fallback languages.
-  - By default, use the browser's language as the main language
+  - By default, the list is ordered following the browser's languages (and most spoken languages woldwide for the remaining languages).
+The list can also be reordered manually.
-  - Fallback languages are used for content which are not available in the main language
-  - Main and fallback languages can be ordered manually by the user
-  - At the content level, the user can know which language is available
-  - Furthermore, the user can temporary select another language then the one that was automatically selected
+  - Contents can be available in any number of languages.
+By default, the best matching language will be presented to the user.
+However, the user can also decide to temporary select another language for a specific content, without affecting their list of preferred languages.

 - UI Localizations

   - The translated wordings use [ICU Message Format](https://unicode-org.github.io/icu/userguide/format_parse/messages/) to include variables, plural, dates...
   - Use a custom ICU Typescript transformation script to provide type safety when formatting ICU wordings
-  - Fallback to English if a specific working isn't available in the user's language
+  - Fallback to English if the translation is missing.

 - SEO